changsiang/PLP-PM-IS04PT-EBA5004-GROUP9/README.md

-## SECTION 1 : ISSM-PM-EBA5004-GROUP6
 ## PRACTICAL LANGUAGE PROCESSING
+## PLP-PM-EBA5004-GROUP9

 ---

-## SECTION 2 : EXECUTIVE SUMMARY / PAPER ABSTRACT
+## SECTION 1 : EXECUTIVE SUMMARY / PAPER ABSTRACT

 In the field of healthcare, medical journals regularly publish information about various treatments in use today.
 Patients, especially those with higher education levels, often want to engage more actively with their healthcare providers and understand their treatment options better.
 However, this increased patient engagement can strain already limited medical resources.
 Many patients also turn to the internet for information about their health, but they often struggle to understand highly technical medical publications, and sometimes the media misinterprets these findings, leading to misinformation.